Chia-Network/chialisp-web/docs/ref-opcodes.md

 ## Types

 The two types of CLVM Object are *cons pair* and *atom*.
 They can be distinguished by the **listp** opcode.
 Atoms in the CLVM language do not carry other type information.
 However, similarly to the machine code instructions for a CPU, functions interpret atoms in specific predictible ways.
-Thus, each function assumes a type for each of its arguments.
+Thus, each function imposes a type for each of its arguments.

-The type information is contained in the formal arguments of the applied function.

 The value of an atom - its length, and the values of its bytes - are always well defined.
 Because atoms have no type information, the meaning of an atom is determined when a function is applied to it.
 For example, an atom may be parsed as an integer, concatenated to another atom, and then treated as a BLS point.